top of page

 And you don't have to, to be successful.
 However,

-Please be Motivated to Practice, Obtain Certifications
+Please be Motivated to Practice and Obtain Certifications

 College Students, Military Veterans, and those who are fit, enthused about getting their water rescue certs, and working with the public in nature are encouraged.